MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/IMLOperatorAttributes_GetStringAttributeElementLength.md

 ---
 title: IMLOperatorAttributes.GetStringAttributeElementLength method
-description: Gets the length of an attribute element which is of a string type. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the MLOperatorAttributes.GetStringAttributeElementLength method.
+This method gets the length of an attribute element which is of a string type. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, GetStringAttributeElementLength